 When you decide to purchase an RV, you are making a significant financial commitment.
-You are also committing a lot of your time going forward to maintaining your RV and ensuring it is in the best condition it can possibly be.
+You are also committing a lot of your time to maintain your RV and ensuring it is in the best condition it can possibly be.
 As a result, the decision to purchase an RV or camper is a difficult one.

 So, should you buy an RV or camper?
 Unfortunately, that is not something we can answer.
 You need to make that decision for yourself, but it is not a decision you should make hastily.
 There is a lot to consider, and if you make a snap decision, you might regret your purchase later.